Join our fixed departure treks.

 Toilet Facilities in Langtang Valley Trekking:

 Most teahouses have Western-style flush toilets during mountain treks, especially at lower elevations.
-But as you go higher, find simple squat toilets along the trails and teahouses at higher altitudes.
+But as you go higher, you find simple squat toilets along the trails and teahouses at higher altitudes.
 These toilets usually have water or toilet paper, but it's a good idea to bring your toilet paper just in case.
 You can also use restrooms at nearby teahouses or find a private spot along the trekking routes.

 Internet Connectivity:

-While trekking in the Himalayan region of Nepal, connecting with your family and friends is also a good idea.
-You can find internet access at teahouses and lodges, but it might be extra minimal cost.
+While trekking in Nepal's Himalayan region, it's also a good idea to connect with your family and friends.
+You can find internet access at teahouses and lodges, but it might cost extra.
 The signal might be weak because of the remote location.
 You can also get internet access using a local SIM card and data packages available at Kathmandu airport or nearby shops in Thamel and Pokhara.
 You'll have a passport-sized photo and a copy of your passport to get a SIM card.
 It's a good idea to compare prices and data packages from telecom companies like Ncell and Nepal Telecom before buying.
-Knowing about teahouse connectivity.
+Knowing about the teahouse connectivity.
 Our guide will suggest connections for you.

 Electricity voltage and plugs: